FILM70242

 Critical Performance:

-By the end of this course, learners will develop and apply entry-level competencies that are required for individual and team success in the virtual production and entertainment industries including collaboration skills, emotional intelligence, work/life balance, and problem-solving with a team.
+By the end of this course, learners will have applied the collaboration and leadership competencies that are required for individual and team success in virtual production.

 Learning Outcomes: